dbrugne/donut/README.md

 - [ ] Make room permanent option
 - [ ] (irc) ACL on room => who is OP, set OP, remove OP, can change topic, can kick users
 - [ ] (irc) Kick users
-- [ ] #cloudinary integration

 Chat:
-- [ ] On one to one or room open show last messages of this conversation
+- [ ] Get last 50 viewed on room opening
 - [ ] Add "presence" management (who is actually online in this room?)
 - [ ] Replace user_id by username in user:profile
+- [ ] Changing username/avatar on site should change it in chat interface (= Redis cache, form invalidate cache, how to send a message between www and ws without queue system)

 Backend:
 - [ ] Traditional page secured zone